sonofagl1tch/ulysses-mcp/README.md

 ### Reporting Security Issues

-If you discover a security vulnerability, please email [your-email] or open a security advisory on GitHub.
+If you discover a security vulnerability, please email <sonofagl1tch@pebcakconsulting.com> or open a security advisory on GitHub.
 Do not open public issues for security vulnerabilities.

 ## Use Cases